icdevs/Icdevs_mainsite/developer_advisory_committee.md

 * [Jordan Last](https://github.com/lastmjs) - Defender of the Internet Computer / Creator of Sudograph / Host of the Demergence podcast
 * [Integral Wizard](https://twitter.com/integral_wizard)

+## Apply to be a Developer Advisory Board(limited):

+## Requirements:

+* Demonstrated Familiarity with Internet Computer Development.
+Send us your github.
+* A commitment to participate in the on-chain governance process in a timely manner.
+You don't have to actively vote, but we'd love for you to.
+* Liquid Donation of 60+ ICP or Dedicate a 100+ ICP - 8 year neuron.
+You can find dedication instructions on the [donations page](/donations.html).

 ## Apply to be a Developer Advisory Committee: